Lean4Lean: Verifying a Typechecker for Lean, in Lean: Introduction

 We interpret this as a cautionary tale: It is not sufficient to see a prior system and hope to do better through sheer force of will.
 We are all human, and mistakes in both the theory and the implementation happen as a matter of course.
 The way to do better is not to rewrite, but to set up a process that structurally ensures that mistakes are either prevented or corrected.
 For a proof assistant, there are three main ways to do this: (1) \emph{testing}, (2) \emph{independent reimplementation}, and (3) \emph{formal verification}.
 Lean has a fairly robust test suite, but testing helps more in the high-frequency low-impact domain; soundness bugs are rare and generally occur in areas that are insufficiently tested because the developer did not even consider the error condition.

 The main contribution of this paper lies in (2): an independent reimplementation.
 To restore the soundness story of Lean to a satisfactory state, we believe it is necessary to bring back the external checkers.
 And what better language to do so than Lean itself?
-There are reasons not to use Lean for a truly \emph{independent} verifier (and more external checkers are coming, in Swift\footnote{\url{https://github.com/gebner/trepplein}} and Rust\footnote{\url{https://github.com/ammkrn/nanoda_lib}}), but there are also advantages to having a kernel written in Lean: \begin{itemize} \item The Lean elaborator is already written in Lean as a form of ``whitebox automation'': users are able to make use of elaborator APIs to write their own tactics with just as much flexibility as the core language itself.
-Similarly, having a ``whitebox kernel'' makes it easier for Lean users to query the internal state and understand how Lean reduces or typechecks terms. \item Unlike Rust and Swift, Lean is designed for both programming and proving, which means that a kernel written in Lean can have properties proved about it.
+There are reasons not to use Lean for a truly \emph{independent} verifier (and more external checkers are coming, in Scala\footnote{\url{https://github.com/gebner/trepplein}} and Rust\footnote{\url{https://github.com/ammkrn/nanoda_lib}}), but there are also advantages to having a kernel written in Lean: \begin{itemize} \item The Lean elaborator is already written in Lean as a form of ``whitebox automation'': users are able to make use of elaborator APIs to write their own tactics with just as much flexibility as the core language itself.
+Similarly, having a ``whitebox kernel'' makes it easier for Lean users to query the internal state and understand how Lean reduces or typechecks terms. \item Unlike Rust and Scala, Lean is designed for both programming and proving, so a kernel written in Lean can be formally verified.
 And we have good reasons for wanting the kernel to satisfy certain properties\ldots \end{itemize}

-In this paper, we will present \lfl, an external verifier for Lean 4, written in Lean.
-The verifier itself is more than a prototype: it is fully capable of checking the entirety of \texttt{Lean} (the Lean compiler package), \texttt{Batteries} (the extended standard library), and \texttt{Mathlib} (the Lean mathematics library).
+In this paper, we will present \href{https://github.com/digama0/lean4lean}{\lfl},\footnote{\url{https://github.com/digama0/lean4lean}} an external verifier for Lean 4, written in Lean.
+The verifier itself is more than a prototype: it is fully capable of checking the entirety of \textsf{Lean} (the Lean compiler package), \textsf{Batteries} (the extended standard library), and \textsf{Mathlib} (the Lean mathematics library).
 It is not as fast as the original kernel written in C++ because the Lean compiler still has some ways to go to compete with C++ compilers, but the overhead is still reasonable in exchange for the additional guarantees it can provide, and it is suitable as a complementary step in Lean projects that wish to validate correctness in a variety of ways.